nv-legate/legate/docs/legate/source/developer/testing.rst

 Python
 ======

-The python tests are invoked directly via ``pytest``.
+The Python tests are invoked directly via ``pytest``.
 As such, you must install a set of pre-requisite Python packages before you can run them (note the following list may not be complete):